 GeneCards Summary for PHKB Gene

 PHKB (Phosphorylase Kinase Regulatory Subunit Beta) is a Protein Coding gene.
 Diseases associated with PHKB include Glycogen Storage Disease Ixb and Phosphorylase Kinase Deficiency.
-Among its related pathways are Glycosaminoglycan metabolism and Glycogen Metabolism.
+Among its related pathways are Regulation of lipid metabolism Insulin signaling-generic cascades and Metabolism.
 Gene Ontology (GO) annotations related to this gene include calmodulin binding and phosphorylase kinase activity.
 An important paralog of this gene is PHKA2.

 UniProtKB/Swiss-Prot for PHKB Gene